Karinza38/szepeviktor/README.md

 I'm excited to introduce you to my **Advanced Hosting Services**.
 With a deep understanding of the challenges developers face, I've designed these services to provide hosting solutions that can handle the demands of modern web applications, webshops, websites.

 1. More _expertise_ than challenges
-2. More _robust operations_ than potential failures
+2. More _stable operations_ than potential failures
 3. More _security_ than attacks
 4. More _speed_ than expected